Basement Flooding

 The City can do a few things, including:

-- Placing restrictors—known as “Rain Blockers”—in CB’s all over town.
+• Placing restrictors—known as “Rain Blockers”—in catch basins all over town.
 These plastic devices slow down the flow of water from the street.
-It goes into the sewer only as the sewer is able to handle it.
+It goes into the sewer only as the sewer can handle it.
 The streets are turned into temporary reservoirs (for 3-4 hours), and it gradually drains.
 IF STREETS ARE FLOODED FOR A FEW HOURS, THAT’S GOOD.
 IT’S BETTER THAN HAVING IT IN YOUR BASEMENT.
 If the restrictors are missing, your sewer will surcharge and push water into your basement.